-The highways section in planning gives advice on planning proposals, ensuring that developers meet their obligations relative to the development, the construction of new or altered accesses and any transport infrastructure improvements or initiatives required as part of a planning consent.
+The highways section of the planning service may need to consult on some planning applications.
+We are able to offer developers advice on the construction of new and altered highway access, transport infrastructure improvements or initiatives required as part of a planning consent.

-With larger developments it is possible to ask the applicant for contributions towards improvements to cycleways, footpaths, or to install pedestrian crossing facilities, and to contribute towards public transport improvements.
-Tactile paving at pedestrian crossing points and raised kerbing at bus stops to enable easier pushchair and wheel chair bus access are all considered within this sector.
+If your proposal is for a larger development you may be asked to make contributions towards improvements to cycleways, footpaths, pedestrian crossings or towards public transport improvements.
+You may also be asked to contribute tactile paving at pedestrian crossing points and raised kerbing at bus stops to enable easier pushchair and wheelchair bus access.

-All this supports the council's policy to raise public awareness of alternative travel modes, making walking and cycling a safe and pleasant way to move around, and to encourage the use of public transport.
-No longer do we design around car ownership, particularly within the more central areas of the city.
+This is intended to support the council's policy to raise public awareness of alternative travel modes, making walking and cycling a safe and pleasant way to move around, and to encourage the use of public transport.
+We no longer design around car ownership, particularly within the more central areas of the city.

 If your road is 'classified' you may be required to apply for planning permission for smaller projects such as installing a drop kerb.